Disability-Justice-Project/disabilityjusticeproject.org/plugins/svg-support/readme.txt

 Scalable Vector Graphics (SVG) are becoming common place in modern web design, allowing you to embed images with small file sizes that are scalable to any visual size without loss of quality.

-This plugin not only provides SVG Support like the name says, it also allows you to easily embed your full SVG file's code using a simple IMG tag.<br />
+This plugin not only provides SVG Support like the name says, it also allows you to easily embed your full SVG file's code using a simple IMG tag.

-By adding the class `"style-svg"` to your IMG elements, this plugin dynamically replaces any IMG elements containing the `"style-svg"` class with your complete SVG code, rendering it inline.
+By adding the class `"style-svg"` to your IMG elements (or outer containers), this plugin dynamically replaces any IMG elements containing an SVG in the src that are found inside the target class with your complete SVG code, rendering it inline.

 The main purpose of this is to allow styling and animation of your SVG elements.
 Usually your styling options are restricted when using `embed`, `object` or `img` tags alone.

 = Features =
 * SVG Support for your media library
+* Sanitize SVG uploads
+* Minify SVG files
 * Inline your SVG code
-* Works with the new Image Widget (WordPress 4.8+)
 * Style SVG elements directly using CSS
 * Animate SVG elements using CSS and JS
 * Super easy settings page with instructions
 * Restrict SVG upload ability to Administrators only
-* Set custom css target class
+* Set custom target class (can be used on outer elements as of 2.4)
 * **Extremely Simple To Use - Simplifies complex usage of SVG files**